papampi/braiins-os/doc/firmware.md

 ### firmware

-An *UBI* partition with threed dynamic partitions contains a Linux kernel, read-only root file system and writable overlay.
+An *UBI* partition with three dynamic partitions contains a Linux kernel, read-only root file system and writable overlay.
 There are actually two partitions.
 Only one partition is active.
 This partition always contains functional version of firmware and is used during auto recovery process.